gbmhunter/blog/content/posts/2017-10-31-october-2017-updates.md

-{{< figure src="/images/2017/10/perlin-noise-cloud-example.png" width="374px" caption="Rendered Perlin noise that has been configured to make realistic looking clouds." caption-position="bottom" >}}
+{{< figure src="/images/2017/10/perlin-noise-cloud-example.png" width="374px" caption="Rendered Perlin noise that has been configured to make realistic looking clouds."  >}}